Floodlight is Java-based and intended to run with standard jdk tools and ant and can optionally be run in Eclipse.

 Note: Want to get started fast?
 You can set up an Ubuntu image on Amazon here and add the above Linux dependencies.

 Floodlight is simple to download from Github and build.

-Note: This uses the latest stable version of Floodlight.
+Note: This uses the master version of Floodlight.

 Assuming java is in your path, you can directly run the floodlight.jar file produced by ant.

 Floodlight will start running and print debug output to your console.